Online LPN to BSN Programs with Financial Aid: An Inside Look

 North Dakota State University

-NDSU’s financial aid options include tuition waivers (discounts applied toward your tuition charges), scholarships, and grants.
-Tuition waivers can be granted to first-year students meeting minimum ACT/SAT and/or GPA requirements, students who meet cultural diversity qualifications from specific underrepresented groups, or students in various public service careers.
-You must fill out the FAFSA application to be considered for need-based scholarships and the North Dakota State Grant.
-The FAFSA application is not needed to be considered for merit-based scholarships.
+North Dakota State University offers a hybrid LPN to BSN track with a wealth of financial aid options, including tuition waivers, scholarships, and grants.
+Tuition waivers are offered to first-year students meeting minimum ACT/SAT and/or GPA requirements, students who meet cultural diversity qualifications from specific underrepresented groups, or students in various public service careers.
+While the FAFSA is required for need-based scholarships and the North Dakota State Grant, it’s not needed to be considered for merit-based scholarships.

 Saint Martin’s University

-Checklist: 6 Must-Do Items to Maximize Financial Aid
+Checklist: How to Maximize Financial Aid Packages

 Complete the FAFSA Early

-Thoroughly Review Eligibility Criteria & Requirements
+Review Eligibility Criteria and Requirements

 Most financial aid opportunities have some kind of eligibility requirements.
 As you’re applying for scholarships and grants, be sure you know who the scholarship/grant is for such as certain minorities, what you need to do, such as complete service hours, and what you need to submit, such as a personal essay.